dimi309/small3d/README.md

 game, [Avoid the Bug](https://github.com/dimi309/avoidthebug) has been ported to both [Android](https://github.com/dimi309/avoidthebug-android) and [iOS](https://github.com/dimi309/avoidthebug-ios).
-I use these projects as a basis for mobile development, rather than provide a prebuilt mobile small3d library.
-They contain the small3d source files (unchanged, I sync back and forth), prebuilt dependencies (vorbis, ogg, freetype etc.) and the required CMakeLists file.
+I use these projects as a basis for mobile development.
-The scripts to build the dependencies for mobile devices are provided in the main small3d repository (*deps/prepare-android.bat* for Android and *deps/prepare-ios.sh* for iOS).
 Note that, while with the desktop edition of small3d I use GLFW for windowing functionalities and I/O, on mobile I access the native infrastructure directly.